Using C++

 Web servers are written in C, and if they're not, they're written in Java or C++, which are C derivatives, or Python or Ruby, which are implemented in C. Rob Pike

-Object-oriented programming (encapsulation, inheritance and polymorphism) is a very powerful tool for modeling certain type of problems.
-However, in NAppGUI think it is wrong to impose a hierarchy of classes at the SDK level, since it is too low level.
-The SDK is closer to the operating system and the machine than to real-world problems solved by applications, where an object-oriented strategy can be more successful.
+Object-oriented programming (encapsulation, inheritance and polymorphism) is a very powerful tool for modeling certain kinds of problems.
+However, at NAppGUI we believe that it is wrong to impose a class hierarchy at the SDK level, as this is too low a level.
+The SDK is closer to the operating system and the machine than to the real-world problems solved by applications, where an object-oriented approach may (or may not) be more successful.

-Although NAppGUI has been designed to create "pure" C applications, it is possible to use C++ or combine both.
-We'll give some tips, porting our Hello, World! application to C++ (Figure 1).
+Although NAppGUI has been designed to create applications in "pure" C, it is possible to use C++ or mix both languages.
+We'll give some advice, porting our Hello World! application to C++ (Figure 1).

 1. Encapsulation

-NAppGUI does not impose any class hierarchy, which leaves the programmer the freedom to perform the encapsulation through their own classes.
-Obviously, given C is included in C++, we can call any SDK C function within a class function member.
-For example, we can encapsulate the main window in this way.
+NAppGUI does not enforce any class hierarchy, leaving the programmer the freedom to encapsulate using their own classes.
+Of course, since C++ includes C, we can call any SDK C function inside a member function.
+For example, we can encapsulate the main window like this.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |

-As you can see, with respect to C version, i_panel
+As you can see, relative to the C version, i_panel

-The event handlers are C functions whose first parameter is a pointer to the object receiving the message.
-This works in the same way using static functions within a C++ class:
+Event handlers are C functions whose first parameter is a pointer to the object that receives the message.
+This works the same way using static functions within a C++ class:

 1 2 3 4 5 |